jyourstone/jellyfin-smartplaylist-plugin/README.md

 ### Manual Installation
 Download the latest release from the [Releases page](https://github.com/jyourstone/jellyfin-smartplaylist-plugin/releases) and extract it to your Jellyfin plugins directory.

-## 🚀 Roadmap

-Here are some of the planned features for future updates.
-Feel free to contribute or suggest new ideas!

-- **More Rule Fields**: Add additional fields if needed, [request here](https://github.com/jyourstone/jellyfin-smartplaylist-plugin/issues).
-- **Auto refresh**: Make smart playlists update automatically on library changes instead of a fixed schedule.

 ## 🛠️ Development